Luckas10/Sistema-de-venda-de-ingressos/README.md

 - **Ticket Purchase:** Users can select available movies and buy tickets for specific sessions.

-- **Purchase History:** Users can view the history of their purchases, including details such as room, time, and ticket number.

 - **Purchase Inquiry:** Users can inquire about their purchases using the ticket number, checking details such as room, time, and seat.

 ## Technologies Used